Anna Appleby (graduated 2014) Composer

 I would recommend St Hilda's to prospective music students because of its unparalleled focus on contemporary music.
 Out of all of the colleges, I found it to be the best for platforming new compositional talent and performance of contemporary repertoire.
 While other colleges boast traditional chapels and sacred music, St Hilda's offers more of a blank canvas for student-led concerts and recitals.
 As well as having its own recording studio and practice rooms, the Jacqueline du Pré Music Building is a versatile performance space.
 My experience of putting on a devised chamber opera there was unforgettable.
 The college also has links with St Anne's College and the University Church of St Mary the Virgin, so joint musical events are often organised between these venues.
 Finally, St Hilda's riverside setting creates a beautiful environment in which to study as a musician.

 What I am doing now: I recently finished my two-year MMus in Composition at the Royal Northern College of Music.
 I am currently the Manchester Composer in Residence with Streetwise Opera for their 2016/17 season, Composer in Residence with Quay Voices at the Sage Gateshead, and a Performing Arts Specialist with Artis Education.
 I hope to continue to discover ways of creatively collaborating with other artists in community settings, including future opera projects and cross-genre work.
+Anna returned to St Hilda's in July 2018 for Motion and Meaning at the Jacqueline du Pre Music Building.
+DANSOX (Dance Scholarship Oxford) joined forces with Liveness, Hybridity & Noise new music series for a multi-disciplinary presentation of new works, including 'CUE', by Anna.
+Find out more about the event and Anna's role in it.

 Hannah Gomersall (graduated 2010), Barrister